 On those extremely cold days, you can let your faucets and tubs drip slowly throughout the day.
 This may seem wasteful but letting water slowly run through your pipes will help prevent them from freezing.
 Dealing with a burst pipe is MUCH more wasteful than this preventative trick.

 Is your home at risk of freezing pipes?
-If you aren’t sure, or if you want a professional opinion and assistance on winterizing your home for the Edmonton winter, call Mr. Rooter Plumbing of Edmonton today at (780) 429-3600 or head over to our contact us page for prompt service.
+If you aren’t sure, or if you want a professional opinion and assistance on winterizing your home for the Edmonton winter, call Mr. Rooter Plumbing of Edmonton today or head over to our contact us page for prompt service.
 Our Edmonton plumbers will be glad to assist you with all of your prevention and maintenance needs.

 What to Do If You Find Freezing Pipes